thoufix/obsidian-blog-pipeline/hugo-site/content/posts/My insane blog pipeline.md

-images are not reflecting
+images are not reflecting and animals are not there

-animals